-Our illusion of control in such fields might better be described as a delusion: one which gives us all sorts of headaches as our best laid plans fail to bear fruit, and we rail against the “unfairness” of those “less smart” than ourselves having opportunities seemingly fall into their laps whilst ours remain empty.
+Our illusion of control in such fields might better be described as a delusion: one that gives us all sorts of headaches as our best-laid plans fail to bear fruit, and we rail against the “unfairness” of those “less smart” than ourselves having opportunities seemingly fall into their laps whilst ours remain empty.

 That technique is the liberal use of asymmetric bets.